coderamos/application-gobarber-backend/README.md

 #### mongodb

-> To save notification data
+> To save notification data.

 #### mongoose

-> To facilitate communication with the database using javascript syntax
+> To facilitate communication with the database using javascript syntax.

 #### multer